-For this style, the hair was cut scissor short on the sides and back (about one-half inch) and gradually tapered up to about four inches on top.
+For this style, the hair was cut scissors short on the sides and back (about one-half inch) and gradually tapered up to about four inches on top.
 The hair is styled by adding a pomade or cream (such as Kevin Murphy Free Hold Styling Cream) and directing it back with the fingers.

 The Tight Taper

 This is an aggressive variation of the classic taper.
-John is a client who wanted something a little more on trend, but still suitable for any situation.
+John is a client who wanted something a little more on-trend, but still suitable for any situation.
 For this style, we went down to a 000 blade around the ears and at the nape of the neck and then tapered into about three inches of length on top.
 The style was finished with 18.21 Man Made Pomade.